 \textbf{V3.
 Edit History} (M3.
 Insecure Pattern Propagation).
 This vector evaluates whether the model prioritizes pattern consistency over security.
-We inject unsafe patterns (e.g., SQL concatenation) into the \textit{Edit History}, then trigger a suggestion in a context using safe practices (e.g., parameterized queries).
+We left unsafe patterns (e.g., SQL concatenation) in the \textit{Edit History}, then trigger a suggestion in a context using safe practices (e.g., parameterized queries).
 A suggestion that adopts the insecure concatenation demonstrates that the model is mimicking unsafe habits from the user's history (CWE-89).

 \textbf{V4.
 Undo Operation} (M4.
 Persistent Insecure State).
 This vector investigates if ``cancelled'' edits persist in the model's context.
 We simulate a user typing a hardcoded credential and immediately deleting it (undoing).
 If the model suggests reintroducing the deleted credential in subsequent edits, it proves that the retrieval mechanism retains and propagates insecure states even after they have been explicitly discarded by the user (CWE-798).